AbbySepple/bonus-round2/README.md

 - Practice some other ES6 Syntax (let, const, and other in hard mode)

 # Base Mode
+Build an application in Node/JavaScript that calculates bonuses of employees.
+This will all be hard-coded, just like our unit testing activities.
+Run your app with `node app.js` or similar.
+There will be no DOM or front-end code...yet.

 ## Data Structure
 On the server you should have two class modules.
 One that will represent the following objects/entities in our Bonus Calculator project.